-The RNA is single-stranded nucleic acid molecules, also made up of the sugar, phosphate and nitrogenous bases.
-The mRNA transcribed from the DNA which encodes for a long chain of amino acid.
+The RNA is a single-stranded nucleic acid molecule, also made up of sugar, phosphate and nitrogenous bases.
+The mRNA is transcribed from the DNA which encodes for a long chain of amino acids.

-Instead of thymine, the RNA has uracil in place of it and synthesised by RNA polymerase.
+Instead of thymine, the RNA has uracil in place of it and synthesized by RNA polymerase.

 In addition to this, RNA is a genetic material in some of the viruses called retroviruses.

 Read on RNA: RNA structure and function.

 Summary of the article: